vijo30/Final_Reality/README.md

 An interface which represents a character from the game.
 A character can be controlled by the player or by the CPU (an enemy).

 ### AbstractPlayerCharacter
-A class that holds all the information of a player-controlled character in the game.
+An abstract class that holds all the information of a player-controlled character in the game.

 ### AbstractCommonCharacter
-A class that holds all the information of a common character in the game.
+An abstract class that holds all the information of a common character in the game.

 ### AbstractMage
-A class that holds all the information of a mage character in the game.
+An abstract class that holds all the information of a mage character in the game.

 ### BlackMage
 Creates a new Black Mage.